scieloorg/ratchetapi.py/docs/api.rst

 Classes and functions that interface more closely with HTTP requests and responses.

-.. autoclass:: scieloapi.Connector
+.. autoclass:: ratchetapi.Connector
    :inherited-members:

-.. automodule:: scieloapi.httpbroker
+.. automodule:: ratchetapi.httpbroker
    :inherited-members: